usacs/usacs.github.io/README.md

 - Finalize links in nav
 - Make nav either animate fadeIn/fadeOut or moveUp/moveDown on scroll
 - QA for other devices

----

-*Things that people can publicly fix*
-- Contacts.html needs a email image next to the email at the top of the page.
-- We need an image a large image of the Command Center and the Hackerspace for index.html
-- A JS script that can read a json file and populate the events.html page with JQuery
-- Resource page
-- Add an interactive Alumni Map